 - Switch to the Engage Only setting under Criteria for accepting new fixes.
-This causes fixes to only be accepted when GrafNav requires them, thereby minimizing the likelihood of accepting a bad fix. - Try disabling the setting Rewind back to time of engagement. - With the Engage Only setting, try adding the user command ARTK_ENGAGE_DIST with a shorter distance value. - Try raising the quality level.
+This causes fixes to only be accepted when GrafNav requires them, thereby minimizing the likelihood of accepting a bad fix. - Try raising the quality level.
 This may, however, result in fewer, if any, computed fixes. - Try manually engaging after the incorrect fix.